Eothaun/DOTS-Playground/docs/content/posts/CustomNativeContainer/CustomNativeContainerPt1.md

         if (size > int.MaxValue)
             throw new ArgumentOutOfRangeException(nameof(length), $"Length * sizeof(int) cannot exceed {(object)int.MaxValue} bytes");

-        // There are other checks you might want to perform when working with templated containers.
+        // There are other checks you might want to perform when working with generic containers.
         /*
         if (!UnsafeUtility.IsBlittable<T>())
            throw new ArgumentException(string.Format("{0} used in NativeCustomArray<{0}> must be blittable", typeof(T)));